oVirt/ovirt-site/source/feature/importstoragedomain.html.md

 Storage Domains that can be restored for VMs/Templates must contain OVF_STORE disks.
 Since OVF_STORE disk is only supported from a 3.5v Data Center, the Storage Domains that can be restored have to be managed in a 3.5v Data Center before the disaster.
-As long as the setup contains 3.5v Data Centers, the Import Storage Domain feature will automatically be supported.
+As long as the setup contains 3.5v Data Centers, the Import Storage Domain feature will automatically be supported for those Data Centers.

 ### Owner